gvisoc/gvisoc.github.io/_posts/2020-04-26-Lenovo ThinkPad T490s - a Battery Review under Linux.md

 While those thresholds are also the factory configurations of the ThinkPads, these allow the user to establish a different charge thresholds.
 This is useful for extending the life of the battery as a component, as it is known that for the Li-Ion batteries, if you are not going to use them for a long period, they are best preserved with a charge level between 60% and 80%.

 When you set a different set of thresholds for a ThinkPad, like 60% and 80%, the laptop won't charge unless the battery charge level falls below 60%, and it will stop charging when it is back at 80%.
 All the rest of the time on AC, the machine will use the adapter power, and the battery will be... just disconnected.
-This is very useful and very kind with the battery if you don't use the battery too often.
+This is very useful and very kind to the battery if you don't use the battery too often.

 This is definitely another very nice, charming perk of these laptops.